-Automatic segmentation of images is becoming a very prominent research field with many promising and reliable solutions already available.
-Labelled images as input for the photogrammetric pipeline have enormous potential to improve the 3D reconstruction results.
-To support this argument, in this work we discuss the contribution of image semantic labelling towards image-based 3D reconstruction in photogrammetry.
-We experiment semantic information in various steps starting from feature matching to dense 3D reconstruction.
-Labelling in 2D is considered as an easier task in terms of data availability and algorithm maturity.
+Automatic segmentation of images is a prominent research field with promising and reliable solutions already available, based on recent advances in machine learning.
+At the same time, using image labels as input to image-based 3D reconstruction is believed to have an enormous potential to improve the quality of its results.
+In this work we discuss this argument, exploring the contribution of semantic labelling towards 3D reconstruction in photogrammetry.
+We experiment with semantic information in various steps of the pipeline starting from feature matching to dense 3D reconstruction.
+Labelling in 2D instead of 3D is considered as an easier task in terms of data availability and algorithm maturity.
 However, since semantic labelling of all the images involved in the reconstruction may be a costly, laborious and time consuming task, we propose to use a deep learning architecture to automatically generate semantically segmented images.
 To this end, we have trained a Convolutional Neural Network (CNN) on historic building façade images that will be further enriched in the future.
-The first results of this study are promising, with an improved performance on the quality of the 3D reconstruction and the possibility to transfer the labelling results from 2D to 3D.
+The first results of this study are promising, with an improved performance on the quality of the 3D reconstruction and the potentiality to transfer the labelling results and get, thus, a labelled 3D model.

-Figure 1: Boosting photogrammetric 3D reconstruction with semantic information: an input image (a), its corresponding automatic labelling in 4 classes (b) and the semantic 3D data (c) image network for 3D reconstruction (d).
+Figure 1: Boosting photogrammetric 3D reconstruction with semantic information: an input image from a dataset of terrestrial acquisitions (a), its corresponding automatic labelling in 4 classes (b), the recovered camera poses of the image dataset (c) and the semantic 3D reconstruction (d).
 Semantic aids also the various photogrammetric steps, from tie point extraction to dense image matching.